You’ll get it

 Explore the programme →In the city

-For short-term needs, Citybee and Bolt Drive offer app-based car rental with pick-up and drop-off zones around the city.
+For short-term car needs, Citybee and Bolt Drive offer app-based rentals with pick-up and drop-off zones around Tallinn.

 Tallinn Fringe Festival began in 2016 as Boom Chika Wau Wau in the Telliskivi area.
 In 2026, the festival takes place for the tenth time.